Huawei has officially unveiled its HarmonyOS operating system

 Huawei first announced it would be developing its own mobile operating system back in 2019, after the White House banned the Chinese company from using the full Android OS or any other Google services due to security concerns.

-The latest release is actually HarmonyOS 2, as Huawei previously launched HarmonyOS 1 as a smart TV OS a few years back.
-HarmonyOS 2 entered its second developer beta in December 2020, before launching officially on June 2 2021.
+The latest release is actually HarmonyOS 2, as Huawei previously launched HarmonyOS 1 as a smart TV OS a few years back, with the latest update available on over 100 Huawei devices – if you’re based in China, anyway.

 What is Huawei HarmonyOS?

-It was first unveiled by Richard Yu, CEO of Huawei’s Consumer Business Group, at the company’s Developer Conference in China on August 9 2019 and entered into its 2.0 developer beta for smartphones in December 2020, before finally launching for consumers in June 2021.
+It was first unveiled by Richard Yu, CEO of Huawei’s Consumer Business Group, at the company’s Developer Conference in China on August 9, 2019, and entered into its 2.0 developer beta for smartphones in December 2020, before finally launching for consumers in June 2021.

 What features and apps does HarmonyOS have?

-At the event, Huawei called the Control Panel is “a portal for consumers to create Super Devices”.
-The panel features a drag-and-integrate feature that makes it easy to connect other smart devices with one swipe.
-One example Huawei shared was dragging the smart screen icon to the phone icon to switch a movie over to your TV, or dragging earbud icon to the phone icon to move the TV audio to your FreeBuds when your family goes to bed.
+One example Huawei shared was dragging the smart screen icon to the phone icon to switch a movie over to your TV, or dragging the earbud icon to the phone icon to move the TV audio to your FreeBuds when your family goes to bed.

 The Task Center, meanwhile, lets you move apps between different devices without needing to install them on every individual device.
 You can also view which apps are running on other devices in your Super Device system with the Task Center.
-You can then drag them over to your tablet or PC for a larger screen or move onto your phone to take your apps on-the-go.
+You can then drag them over to your tablet or PC for a larger screen or move onto your phone to take your apps on the go.

 Then there’s the Home Screen.
 Like Android and iOS, the Home Screen features widgets which can show information without you opening the app.
-You can also move the widgets around, change the size and hide them.
+You can also move the widgets around, change their size and hide them.

 For non-Huawei devices, there’s also HarmonyOS Connect.
 This feature allows you to link your Huawei phone with your smart home appliances with a tap.
 For example, you can connect your smart oven to see recipes and switch the oven on or connect to your smart refrigerator to adjust the temperature automatically based on the food in your fridge.